-- 1. The solar inverter system will comprise of 29 Inverters, with each inverter having an apparent power rating of 4.2 MVA. - 2.
-The BESS inverter system will comprise of 38 Inverters, with each inverter having an apparent power rating of 3.2 MVA. - 3.
-A plant controller will be used to control the inverter system(s) and to implement smart inverter functionality for operating the project within a voltage range and power factor specified by IPC at the Point of Interconnection.
+- 1. The photovoltaic inverter system will comprise of thirty-two (32) solar inverters and ninety-six (96) MVA battery inverters - 2.
+Transformers are - A plant controller will be used to control the inverter system and to implement smart inverter functionality for operating the Project within a voltage range and power factor specified by IPC at the Point of Interconnection.